 Note: This form can be filled out on a computer, tablet, or smart phone.

-b.
-Ensure your prospective landlord agrees with how they will get paid in step #6 below.
-If they agree with our process, give them permission to share your information with us and then have them contact us so we can verify all your information.
+f.
+Have Your Landlord Call Us: If your prospective landlord agrees with how they will get paid in step #6 below and you have established a tentative move in date with them, give them permission to share your information with us and have them call us at 657-215-0853 so we can verify all your information.

 5. We verify all information with the landlord.

 6. We pay the security deposit directly to the landlord:

 a.
 Your Landlord Provides Us Proof That You Have Paid Your First Month’s Rent: In order for us to pay your security deposit we require that you pay your first month’s rent with a check made out to the landlord, a money order made out to the landlord, or a cashier’s check made out to the landlord so that your landlord can provide us proof you have paid your first month’s rent.
 Cash or any form of payment not made out to the landlord are NOT acceptable forms of payment for your first month’s rent because your landlord will not be able to provide us proof you have paid your first month’s rent.
 Your landlord will then contact us to provide us proof you have paid your first month’s rent and all other move in fees.

 b.
 We Mail Your Security Deposit To The Landlord: Then, on the day you move in we will mail your security deposit directly to your landlord via regular U.S. Post Office mail.
 We will pay the security deposit directly to the landlord with a regular business check only.
 We do not pay with cash, cashier’s checks, money orders, or wire transfers.

 7. Congratulations, you move in to your new rental!
 After you get into your new rental, we will provide the essential household goods and furniture you need to get a new start in life based on the inventory we have available.